Ty Fredrickson

-Ty Fredrickson (born March 16, 2009) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series, driving the No. 25 Toyota for Venturini Motorsports.
+Ty Fredrickson (born March 16, 2009) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 25/90 Toyota for Nitro Motorsports, the No. 91 Ford for Maples Motorsports, and the No. 36 Toyota for Team 36.

 Racing career

 Fredrickson has previously competed in series such as the ASA Midwest Tour, where he won rookie of the year honors in 2024, the ASA STARS National Tour, the ASA CRA Super Series, and the World Series of Asphalt Stock Car Racing.

 In 2025, it was revealed that Fredrickson would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 46 Toyota for Nitro Motorsports.
-Several months later, it was announced that Fredrickson will make his ARCA Menards Series debut at Elko Speedway, driving the No. 25 Toyota for Venturini Motorsports.
+Several months later, it was announced that Fredrickson would make his ARCA Menards Series debut at Elko Speedway, driving the No. 25 Toyota for Venturini Motorsports.

 Personal life

 Fredrickson is the son of fellow racing driver Dan Fredrickson, who is a former ASA Midwest Tour champion.